RZucconi/backend_origins/README.md

 ## Hello & Welcome!

-## This REST API using a Postgres data base.
+## This is REST API using a Postgres data base.

 ## Installation process: